We Believe The Nicene Creed

 The Westminster Confession of Faith

-Solomon’s Porch Christian Church is a historic reformed Christian church.
-We believe the Westminster Confession of Faith 1647 is the best example of reformed Christian doctrinal standards.
+Solomon’s Porch Christian Church is a historic Christian church.
+We believe the Westminster Confession of Faith 1647 is the best example of Christian doctrinal standards.
 Therefore, our teaching and ruling elders use it as the basis for their ministerial examinations, ordinations, and vows.

-Baptism: We Are a Hybrid Congregation
+Baptism: We Are A Hybrid Congregation

 Occasional Testimonies

 We believe the Christian Church must bear further witness.
-Thus, when moral and ethical dilemmas arise we will emit white papers called “Occasional Testimonies.”
-Accordingly, after approval by the elders they are published below them, at which point they become a part of SPCC’s permanent testimony.
+Thus, when moral and ethical dilemmas arise, we will issue white papers called Occasional Testimonies.
+Accordingly, after approval by the elders, they are published below, at which point they become a part of SPCC’s permanent or fixed testimony.

-Occasional testimonies adopted by SPCC.
+Occasional testimonies adopted by SPCC:

 2. The Statement on Social Justice and the Gospel